GL-equivariant modules over polynomial rings in infinitely many variables: Koszul duality and the Fourier transform

 In this way, $\Ch^+(\cA)$ and $\Ch^-(\cA)$ are symmetric tensor categories.
 If $\cA$ has all direct sums, the above discussion applies equally well to $\Ch(\cA)$.

 For us, a {\bf dg-algebra} is a commutative, associative, unital algebra in $\Ch^+(\cA)$.
 If $R$ is a dg-algebra, then a dg-$R$-module is an object $M$ of $\Ch^+(\cA)$ equipped with a map $R \otimes M \to M$ satisfying the usual axioms.
-The category of $R$-modules is naturally an abelian category with a symmetric tensor product.
-The derived category of $R$, denoted $\rD^+(R)$, is the localization of the module category at the class of quasi-isomorphisms.
+The derived category of $R$, denoted $\rD^+(R)$, is the localization of the category of dg-modules at the class of quasi-isomorphisms.
+This category admits a symmetric tensor product.
 We regard algebras in $\cA$ as dg-algebras concentrated in degree 0, and similarly for modules.
 Similar remarks hold for coalgebras.

 Given a chain complex $U$, we let $U[n]$ be the chain complex with $U[n]_i=U_{i+n}$.
 We note that if $U$ is an object of $\cA$, regarded as a chain complex concentrated in degree 0, then $\Sym^n(U[-1])=(\lw{n}{U})[-n]$.